pharmaverse/pharmaverse/content/contribute/lead/_index.en.md

   * The main branch of the package repository must be protected, and a separate development branch should be used.
 A restricted set of maintainers should have authority to admit changes to the main branch.
   * The main branch of the package should additionally have extra CI automated testing for package releases.
     * For example, testing R CMD Check on Windows, Linux, and MacOS.
 This could also be achieved via the CRAN checks
-    * Feel free to re-use these and more useful workflows from [admiralci](https://pharmaverse.github.io/admiralci/main/)
+    * See tips and possible re-use on our [Developers](https://pharmaverse.org/e2eclinical/developers/) page

 * __CRAN Acceptability__
   * Being admitted on CRAN gives confidence of a level of maturity of the package and may help for it to be viewed more favourably for industry adoption, but is not a stringent requirement as some package developers have rationale not to pursue a CRAN submission.